redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 #### Action modifiers
 The Corrupt, Inject and Original radio buttons will change the function of the Blast/Send button.

 **Corrupt** is the default setting.
-Blast/Send will have its default behavior and loaded Stash Keys will include corruption when replayed.
+Blast/Send will have its default behavior and loaded StashKeys will include corruption when replayed.

 **Inject** will make the Blast/Send button load the corruption layer from the selected item in the Stash History or Stockpile Manager into the currently selected Glitch Harvester Savestate.
 The same action will happen when clicking on an item in the Stash History or Stockpile Manager.